zotero-chinese/styles/src/太平洋学报/index.md

 <sup>92</sup> <i>The Year We Thought about Love</i>, 2016.<br>
 <sup>93</sup> F. Santos, “Reframing Refugee Children’s Stories”, The New York Times, January 11, 2019.<br>
 <sup>94</sup> M. Yousafzai, <i>We Are Displaced: My Journey and Stories from Refugee Girls around the World</i>, 2016.<br>
-<sup>95</sup> D. Perkins, <i><span style="font-style:normal;">The Good Place</span> Ends Its Remarkable Second Season with Irrational Hope, Unexpected Gifts, and a Smile</i>, 2018, <a href="https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316">https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316</a>.<br>
+<sup>95</sup> D. Perkins, <i><span style="font-style:normal;">The Good Place</span> Ends Its Remarkable Second Season with Irrational Hope, Unexpected Gifts, and a Smile</i>, February 1, 2018, <a href="https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316">https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316</a>.<br>
 <sup>96</sup> <i>Somewhere Else</i>, 2018.<br>
 <sup>97</sup> J. Yoo, Y. Miyamoto, A. Rigotti, and C. Ryff, Linking Positive Affect to Blood Lipids: A Cultural Perspective, 2016, Department of Psychology, University of Wisconsin-Madison.<br>
 <sup>98</sup> M. O’Shea, Understanding Proactive Behavior in the Workplace as a Function of Gender, 2018, Department of Management, University of Kansas.<br>